 Johannesburg has a wide varieties of neighbourhoods and schools, and where you choose to live can have a substantial influence on where you choose to send your children to school, or vice versa.
 Here is an overview of the main schools in the area's expats tend to live.
-We also have a recorded webinar inside our members club which you can access for just $30 here.
+We also have a recorded webinars which you can access for just $30 here.
 Or you can join us FREE on our next monthly Moving to South Africa webinar here.

 Many expats choose to live in the more recently developed northern suburbs of Fourways, Dainfern, Lonehill and surround areas, as this is typically where many of the international schools are, so while convenient, it can be an eye-opening and life changing experience to step outside of the expat bubble and investigate other areas of Johannesburg.